lazypwny751/hpkg/README.md

 # hpkg
-the base of the hera package manager.
+base of the hera package manager.